SompongSoftwareEnterprise/GMO/docs/userdoc/3-agency.md

 View All Requested Status
 ------

 In this step, after you logged you enter “view all requested page” - figure 2.2.A.
 In this page you will see all of your requests for certificate in simple and clean table.
-You can track some request informations, and also can search for specific information by input keyword inside input box in the top.
+You can track request informations, and search for specific request by input keyword inside input box in the top.

 ![Screenshot](images/view-all-request.png)
 Figure 2.2.A - View All Requested